 Artificial Intelligence (AI) – A machine-based system that can, for a given set of human-defined objectives, make predictions, recommendations or decisions influencing real or virtual environments.
 Artificial intelligence systems use machine and human-based inputs to (A) perceive real and virtual environments; (B) abstract such perceptions into models through analysis in an automated manner; and (C) use model inference to formulate options for information or action.

-Cold Data Storage - The storage of inactive data that is rarely used or accessed.
-Cold data storage takes longer to access but is generally much cheaper to store.

 Control Centre - The EM control centre is a computer and software system that records and stores information from EM System components (e.g., video, sensor data, GPS data, system log data) and also controls the operation of onboard EM system components.

-Custodian - A person or organisation designated by the EM records and EM data owner to manage authorization and storage of EM records and EM data.
-There may be a different custodian for records and data.

-Data Lake - A storage repository that holds raw data in its native format until it is needed for analytics applications.

 Data Records - Actual records or entries in a data file or database.

 Data Review Centre (DRC) - A facility or entity with supporting software platform(s) used to analyse e-monitoring records and record e-monitoring data.
+This could be a standalone facility or a designated space within the premises of the fisheries administration.

 Designated Installer or Service Technician - A person or entity authorised by an EM Service Provider to install or service an EM System.